School of Music Scholarships

 Step 4: Apply via the Cat Scholarships Application

-*If you are unable to audition in person, please video record yourself performing the requirements below and email the shared YouTube (or other sharing service with a non-expiring link) to [email protected]. - February 4th Deadline.
+*If you are unable to audition in person, please video record yourself performing the requirements below and upload a file or share a Youtube link on the MSU SOM Scholarship Sign Up Page. - February 4th Priority Deadline.

 Continuing Undergraduate Students: